ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 - When you are browsing a node that is translatable, an additional tab **Translate** appears,

+> Note: The content type should use multilingual support with *field translation* and have *moderation* enabled.

 - Click that tab and select languages you wish to request a translation for,

 - Submit the **Request translation** button,